WHAT IS A NAVIGATION RALLY?

-SYC has a proud tradition in conducting predicted Log or Navigation Events.
+SYC has a proud tradition in conducting Navigation Rallies.
 The first SYC event was held in 1959, and has grown into an annual series of nine events.
 Included in the series are two sub series- the Dux Series and the Broadwater Series.
-WE also compete against RQYS in the annual Goodwill cup.
+We also compete against RQYS in the annual Goodwill cup.

 The events are test of navigation and boat control.
 Skipper nominate a speed the boat will operate at over a measured course.
 Most events are held over a course of about 10 nautical miles, the event include a legs or varying lengths and many turns,. the secret checkpoints along the course and the winner is decided by how early or late each boat is at each checkpoint.
 One point per second is added to each boat’s score at each checkpoint.
 The boat with the lowest number of points over the whole course is the winner.
 Boats or varying sizes and speed can compete in these events on an equal basis.